 When using a date coder like the Redimark TC12 thermal inkjet printer, with up to six lines of text and special characters, the possibility of codes and messages are endless.
 So what is right for your product?
 If going with the most widely-used phrases, you can turn to the USDA and Packaging Digest for guidance.

-The four most common date-labelling phrases as described by the USDA are:
+as described by the USDA are: